-The Shanghai Museum houses China’s most important classical Chinese art.
-A modern building with unique architecture (a round top with a square base), its four floors include ink drawings, calligraphy and seals, as well as large collections of jade, coins and furniture from the Ming and Qing dynasties (1368 – 1912).
+The Shanghai Museum opens in new window houses China’s most important classical Chinese art.
+A modern building with unique architecture (its round top with square base symbolising the ancient Chinese philosophy of the square earth under a round sky), its four floors include ink drawings, calligraphy and seals, as well as large collections of jade, coins and furniture from the Ming and Qing dynasties (1368–1912).

 When to go